 Electricity powers our lives in so many ways.
 So much so, that most of us wouldn’t know how to get by without it.
-But when power lines come down, that same electricity that energizes our days can quickly become a matter of life or death.
+But when power lines come down in instances of severe weather, for example, that same electricity that energizes our days can quickly become a matter of life or death.

 DTE Energy is committed to minimizing the risk of downed power lines, such as trimming more trees and adding new technologies to help us better identify and eliminate hazards.
 Still, there are important things that you and your family need to follow to ensure your safety.

 1. Look up to know what’s down:

 Spotting a downed line isn’t always easy.
 Sometimes wires can get wrapped in trees, or are hidden by tall weeds and grass or under heavy snowfall.
 That’s why safety experts suggest “looking up before you go out.”